jpellman/wiki.libjpel.so/Maxwell.rst

 * I may then experiment with a Docker VM and getting my Windows 10 installation to run as a VM.
 If I can get GPU passthrough working with a Docker VM, I may retire the CentOS 6 VM and replace it with a Docker container (or split FAH and BOINC into multiple containers).

-* --I'm then going to replace the MoinMoin_ instance I've been running with Monica_.-- ( I actually don't think I care enough about this, but if I do, I'll revisit it.
+* :strike:`I'm then going to replace the` MoinMoin_ :strike:`instance I've been running with` Monica_:strike:`.` (I actually don't think I care enough about this, but if I do, I'll revisit it.
 I barely use the Moinmoin instance as it is.)

 Other Wants
 -----------